SheepyChris/Fusion-Genesis/README.md

 ## Resources

 The theme targets [OutFox](https://projectoutfox.com/downloads) as its game engine and will not work on other platforms as is.
-The song pack required to run the theme and the additional noteskin are available over [at this repo](https://drive.google.com/drive/folders/1kms3nJsskNuR6nXjYt6pUT6eyCc4mwbv?usp=sharing).
+The song pack required to run the theme and the additional Fusion noteskin are available over [at this repo](https://drive.google.com/drive/folders/1kms3nJsskNuR6nXjYt6pUT6eyCc4mwbv?usp=sharing).

 ## Credits